smartcontractkit/documentation/docs/Solana/overview.md

 ## Solana Wallets

 When you use Chainlink on Solana, you need a [Solana wallet](https://docs.solana.com/wallet-guide/).
 The Chainlink documentation uses [file system wallets](https://docs.solana.com/wallet-guide/file-system-wallet) and free Devnet SOL tokens to demonstrate examples.
+When you deploy your programs to the Solana Mainnet, you must use wallets with real SOL tokens.

 If you have existing wallets that you want to use for the guides in the Chainlink documentation, find your wallet keypair and make it available in your development environment as a file.
 You can point [Anchor](https://project-serum.github.io/anchor/getting-started/introduction.html) and the [Solana CLI](https://docs.solana.com/cli) to a specific keypair when you deploy or manage your Solana programs.